claudecodeguide.dev

 Pricing$20/mo (Pro) or API costsFree (you bring your own API key)

-Where Aider Wins
+Where Aider wins

 Auto-commits.
 Aider commits every change automatically with a descriptive message.
 Easy to review and revert individual edits.
+This is actually a nice workflow for careful, incremental changes.

-Where Claude Code Wins
+Where Claude Code wins

 It's an agent, not an editor.
+This is the core difference.
 Claude Code doesn't just edit files.
-It plans an approach, creates files, runs tests, reads output, fixes failures, and commits.
-Aider edits what you tell it to.
-Claude Code figures out what needs to happen.
+It reads your project structure, forms a plan, creates and modifies multiple files, runs tests, reads the output, fixes failures, and commits.
+Aider edits what you point it at.
+Claude Code figures out what needs to happen and does it.

 Memory.
 Claude Code remembers your preferences, past decisions, and project context across sessions.
 Aider starts fresh every time.
+On a project I've been working on for months, this is not a small thing.

 You are...Use